metagraph-dev/metagraph/docs/user_guide/algorithm_list.rst

 .. py:function:: pagerank(graph: EdgeMap(dtype={"int", "float"}), damping: float = 0.85, maxiter: int = 50, tolerance: float = 1e-05) -> NodeMap

-    This algorithm determiens the importance of a given node in the network based on links between important nodes.
+    This algorithm determines the importance of a given node in the network based on links between important nodes.

 Subgraph
 --------